Curious about the Munchkin cat breeds?

 Due to its small amount of hair, the Minskin cat doesn’t require brushing.
 Instead, all they need is a bath once and awhile to keep their skin from becoming an issue.

-Being closely related to the Sphynx cat, these cats are prone to the heart condition called HCM (Hypertrophic Cardiomyopathy).
+Being closely related to the Sphynx cat, these cats are prone to a heart condition called HCM (Hypertrophic Cardiomyopathy).
 Otherwise, Minskin cats are relatively healthy.

-The Napoleon cat is a crossbreed between a Munchkin cat and a Persian cat.
+The Napoleon cat is a crossbreed between a Munchkin and a Persian.

 In 1995, a former judge from American Kennel Club named Joe Smith created these little balls of delight.